What is an Aktiengesellschaft (AG)? Everything you need to know about the stock company in Germany

 What are the accounting and disclosure requirements for the AG?

-What has to be disclosed to the Handelsregister (commercial register)?
+Handelsregister: What has to be disclosed to the commercial register?

 Certain transactions and changes in an AG must be registered in the Handelsregister (commercial register).
 These include, for example, the formation of the stock corporation, the first management board and the first board of directors, personnel changes in the committees and the respective annual financial statements of the company.